 All the code of Vidjil is available under open-source licenses (GPLv3, as well as some other free licences for some third-parties librairies).
 We also offer extended support as well as custom development for various types of projects.
 Please contact us if you are interested.

 Vidjil is developed by a passionate team with fast response, from the Bonsai bioinformatics team of the CRIStAL (CNRS, U. Lille) and Inria Lille research centers, in Lille, France.
 This work is in collaboration with the department of Hematology of CHRU Lille, the Functional and Structural Genomic Platform (U. Lille 2, IFR-114, IRCL), and the EuroClonality-NGS working group, and is supported by SIRIC ONCOLille (Grant INCa-DGOS-Inserm 6041), Région Nord-Pas-de-Calais (ABILES), Université Lille 1 (PPF Bioinformatique), and Inria Lille.
-The methods were presented at the JOBIM 2013 and ASH 2014 conferences, and are described in the following paper:
+The methods were presented at the JOBIM 2013 and ASH 2014 conferences, and are described in the following papers: